 NOTE: This post may contain affiliate links or links to Amazon.
 If you choose to purchase anything through these links, I may earn a commission at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Thank you for supporting my blog.
 See my disclosure for details.

 I’m heading out to a conference in the morning.
 It’s designed to be a highly interactive event, and I have never met any of the other participants.
-To make myself feel at ease, I’ve researched some pointers on how to make small talk when you are among strangers.
+I get very nervous in these situations.
+To make myself feel just a bit more at ease, I’ve researched some pointers on how to talk to strangers at social events.

-There are ways to prepare for these situations and make them more comfortable, regardless of your comfort levels with groups of strangers.
+There are ways to prepare for these situations and make them more comfortable, regardless of your comfort levels with initiating and continuing conversations with strangers.

 Small talk is the biggest talk we do.Susan RoAne